This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Serving suggestions

-• A creamy sauce like this benefits from being pared with fresh vegetables like in a salad, or with roasted vegetables like my Roasted Asparagus and Radishes.
+This chicken mushroom recipe has an extra creamy sauce that benefits from being pared with fresh vegetables like in a salad, steamed green beans, or with roasted vegetables like my Roasted Asparagus and Radishes.

 Cast iron pan with chicken stroganoff